18 November 2024

 After a rainy week in April, Alice Springs/Mparntwe is ripe like a desert fruit.
 The air is sweet, the creeks are swollen, and the landscapes are flush with vivid green foliage.
 Come nightfall, the annual Parrtjima light festival competes with the glittering outback starscapes, casting brilliant images against the shadowy backdrop of the MacDonnell Ranges.
 Small children chase projections of Aboriginal art across the ground or stand mesmerised in front of a giant illuminated puppet roving about the festival.
 The experience is nothing short of magical.
 But it’s a far cry from the portrayal of Alice Springs that has pervaded over the last few years.
 We caught up with some locals to go behind the headlines and get a glimpse into a totally different side of Alice Springs.

 The Red Centre is a once-in-a-lifetime destination that’s a fixture on bucket lists around the world.
-But given the reports of unrest and a ‘crime crisis’, should you reconsider plans to travel to Australia’s unofficial outback capital?
-The answer is a definitive no, according to John Stafford of Alice Springs Expeditions, “people who have booked tours have asked me if they should defer, and I’ve said to them, absolutely not – this is the best time to come to Central Australia.
+But given the reports of unrest and a crime crisis, should you reconsider plans to travel to Australia’s unofficial outback capital?
+The answer is a definitive no, according to John Stafford of Alice Springs Expeditions, “people who have booked tours have asked me if they should defer, and I’ve said to them, absolutely not.
 I’ve convinced them to come, and without exception, everyone in the last month has said that Alice Springs is nothing like what’s been portrayed”.

 John points out that the issues highlighted in the media also apply to many other towns, suburbs and regions in Australia, but Alice Springs receives a disproportionate amount of attention.